rich-iannone/DiagrammeR/README.md

 visualize network graph diagrams.
 The output can be incorporated into **R Markdown** documents, integrated with **Shiny** web apps, converted to other graph formats, or exported as image files.

-This package is made possible by the [**htmlwidgets**](http://www.htmlwidgets.org) R package, which provides an easy-to-use framework for bringing together R and JavaScript.

 <img src="man/figures/simple_graph.png">